-There is just one reason why we are in Cracow – the Cracow Hotel.
+There’s just one reason why we’re here – the Cracow Hotel.
 The FB site Country Pub Camping got this one right – it’s a fabulous pub.
 Owned by boxing guru Fred Brophy and stacked to the brim with memorabilia, this pub has atmosphere by the bucketload.

 Cracow is a ghost town, so the pub is a welcome sight.
 And Fred Brophy is one helluva welcoming publican.
 He sits behind the bar quietly holding court, telling engaging stories about his colourful time as the owner of Brophy Tent Boxing, about the hotel and about Cracow.